Vladimir-Herdman/High-School-Senior-Project/README.md

 > "What did he[^1] do to deserve being in this creation?"

+> "What's a KingMan?"

 > "That's disgusting."

 Simply put, I did it because I could.
 And because I wanted to.
-And because the project was for a grade, so I had to turn something in.
+And because the project was for a grade, so I had to turn something in for the class final.

 **But really, I did it because it was fun.**